I'm getting a 500 Internal Server Error

 You have a bug in your code

-If you are running a Content Management System (CMS) like WordPress then this could indicate an issue with your theme or a plug-in - try disabling all the plug-ins, see if the issue goes away - if it does, re-enable one at a time until the issue returns to identify the likely culprit.
+If you are running a Content Management System (CMS) like WordPress then this could indicate an issue with your theme or a plug-in - try disabling all plug-ins, see if the issue goes away - if it does, re-enable one at a time until the issue returns to identify the likely culprit.
 You could also enable wp-debug mode which may show an error that'll give you a clue as to what's not working correctly.

 Syntax error or disallowed directive in .htaccess files

 Common directives that Krystal do not allow in

 FollowSymLinks - if you need to use this, please replace it with

 .htaccess, as they will give an error.

 Wrong permissions have been set on a PHP script

-Your account has exceeded it's allowed share of server resources
+Your account has exceeded its allowed share of server resources